farhanashraf65/ReactApp-Fetch-UserData/README.md

-# LetsGrowMore_LGMVIP_WebDev_TASK-2
+# ReactApp fetch UserApp data using api

->Task_2 Intermediate Level - Create a Web Application using create-react-app
+> Create a Web Application using create-react-app

- "To create a app where we fetches a user data by using api (https://reqres.in/api/users?page=1)"
+"To create a app where we fetches a user data by using api (https://reqres.in/api/users?page=1).
+Created by using React.js "

-  The task is created by using

-  React.js

->Made by FARHAN ASHRAF 29 Aug, 2021
+>Made by FARHAN ASHRAF

 # Getting Started with Create React App